 (The on-demand pickups rock, especially when the timing works out perfectly.)

 I didn't soak in the hot tobs--I might have if there had been robes provided, but didn't really have the right cover-up clothes to walk to the expansive deck off the restaurant for a stint in the outdoor tubs.
 (Plus, I'm a big wimp, and always dread the wet, cold walk back to a warm room after a hot tubbing in the winter.)

 The fitness center here is comprised of two rooms, and has everything you'd need (strength training, cardio) for a decent workout.
-The Meridian Spa menu offers massages, a body scrub, mini facial with optional add-ons like a Peppermint Rosemary Foot Scrub and Oxygen Therapy.
+The Alpine Spa at the Lodge menu offers massages, a body scrub, mini facial with optional add-ons like a Peppermint Rosemary Foot Scrub and Oxygen Therapy.